evanryuu/evanryuu/README.md

 ### Hi there 👋
 I'm Evan.
-A self-taught front-end developer.
+A front-end developer.

 #### My Personal Projects
 You are welcome to try them and share advice 😀